Spelt Snickerdoodles – Cinnamon Cookies

 Cinnamon comes from the inner bark of the Cinnamomum verum tree and has been prized for its medicinal qualities for thousands of years.
 It’s high in both fibre and manganese, which means it’s meant to be particularly good for colon health.
 It’s also said to lower blood sugar levels, making it a favoured spice amongst diabetics.

 People love this spice because of its sweet and warming qualities which work well in both sweet and savoury recipes.
 I find it lends itself particularly well to biscuits.
 You can see several biscuit recipes I’ve made below.
 It seems I have a particular fondness for cinnamon shortbread.
 Oh well, don’t fight it.

 Try to use a good quality cinnamon and make sure it hasn’t been hanging around too long.
 It makes all the difference.
 Ceylon cinnamon, also known as true cinnamon, is the one to go for if you can find it.

-These spelt snickerdoodles are incredibly easy to make.
+These spelt snickerdoodles are made with wholemeal spelt flour and they’re incredibly easy to make.
 You just need to cream butter and sugar, add an egg & stir in the dry ingredients.
 Then comes the best part, which is rolling the dough into balls then rolling those balls in cinnamon sugar.
 Ooh that scent.
 Mind you, the smell emanating from the oven whilst the spelt snickerdoodles are baking is hard to beat.